Manya0407/SVM-based-image-classification-using-Feature-Descriptors/README.md

+Here's the updated README with the correct Decision Tree accuracy:

+---

 # SVM-Based Image Classification with Feature Descriptors

 This project leverages Support Vector Machines (SVM) and feature descriptors to improve image classification accuracy across four categories: animals, nature, people, and man-made objects.
 By integrating Histogram of Oriented Gradients (HOG), Scale-Invariant Feature Transform (SIFT), and Color Histograms, we address high computational costs and generalization limitations of traditional deep learning models.